husarion/zed-docker/README.md

 > **INFO:**
 >
-> First running of **ROS 2** Docker images, download configuration files and optimize camera.
-It may take few minuts.
-That's why you should remember about mounting a volumen inside the container.
+> First run of **ROS 2** Docker images downloads configuration files and camera optimization.
+This may take several minutes.
+Therefore, remember to mount the volume inside the container.

 ## Prepare environment